Black Death (film)

-Black Death is a 2010 adventure horror film directed by Christopher Smith from an original screenplay by Dario Poloni.
+Black Death is a 2010 action horror film directed by Christopher Smith from an original screenplay by Dario Poloni.
 It stars Sean Bean, Eddie Redmayne and Carice van Houten.
 Despite not being credited as a writer, Smith made very significant changes in the second half of the script, including a new ending.
 All the scenes of Black Death were shot in chronological order, a rare occurrence.

 Plot

 In 1348, during the Black Death in Medieval England, novice monk Osmund has a secret relationship with a young woman named Averill who has taken sanctuary in his monastery.
-When the disease strikes the monastery, Averill departs at Osmund's urging, but promises to wait one week for Osmund at a nearby forest.
+When the disease strikes the monastery, Averill departs at Osmund's urging but promises to wait one week for Osmund at a nearby forest.
 Osmund prays for a sign from God to leave the monastery and reunite with Averill.
 Shortly afterwards, Ulric, an envoy for the regional bishop, arrives at the monastery seeking a guide through the forest to reach a remote marshland village untouched by the plague.
-Taking Ulric's arrival as the sign to leave, Osmund volunteers to serve as the guide and joins his group, which consists of soldiers Wolfstan, Griff, Dalywag, Mold, Ivo and Swire.
+Taking Ulric's arrival as the sign to leave, Osmund volunteers to serve as the guide and joins his group, which consists of soldiers Wolfstan, Griff, Dalywag, Mold, Ivo, and Swire.
 The group informs Osmund that the village is believed to be led by a necromancer, whom they intend to deliver to the bishop for trial and execution.

 The journey to the village leads to the deaths of Griff and Ivo, while Osmund finds Averill's blood-stained clothing and believes she has died.
-Eventually reaching their destination, the group are met by Hob and Langiva, the village's leaders.
+Eventually reaching their destination, the group is met by Hob and Langiva, the village's leaders.
 Aware of the group's intentions, the villagers drug the soldiers, while Osmund learns that Averill's body is in the village and witnesses Langiva perform a ritual that revives her.